jurassiscripts/velociraptor/README.md

 </p>

 <p align="center">
   Velociraptor is a script runner for Deno, inspired by npm's package.json scripts.
-It offers a similar experience but with out-of-the-box support for declarative deno cli options, environment variables, concurrency and (soon) git hooks.
+It offers a similar experience but with out-of-the-box support for declarative deno cli options, environment variables, concurrency and git hooks.
 </p>

 <p align="center">